DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-04-20-Clean-architecture.md

         Use Cases are some business behaviors when the system receives requests.
 It can be considered as the Service layer in the layered architecture pattern.

-    - Interface adapters
+    - Interface/Adapters

         This layer can contain Presenters, Views, and Controllers.
 In this layer, we will convert the format data between the format most convenient for the use cases, entities and the format most convenient for some external agency such as the Database or the Web.

+        To communicate Web Services such as Restful API or SOAP API, each controller will need to inject instances of the specific use cases.

+        To interact with database or other systems that contain data, we will define some classes that implement the interfaces in Use Cases.

     - Frameworks and drivers

         This layer will be relevant to the external system such as Database, web framework, ...
 Normally, we do not need to take care about it.
+Normally, it is used to combine everything together.

+        Supposed in Spring framework, this layer will define main class, and some configuration classes.

 <br>